 The range of adjustment is also very important.
 Some swings have a limited adjustment range of 18 inches while others can adjust over 3 feet.
-For many cases, this does not matter, but I have encountered other cases where people have a low mounting point such as a stand and the man is very tall, and with some swings, even with the straps adjusted all the way up, it is not high enough to “hit the whole”.
+For many

-I know storage does not fall into oneof the major categories of comfort, safety, or flexibility, but it is on everyones mind.
+I know storage does not fall into one of the major categories of comfort, safety, or flexibility, but it is on everyone's mind.
 The ceiling hook is the most common reason people give when they do not own a swing.
 It does not have to be that way.
 I encourage everyone to read the article about 7 ways to mount your sex swing to get over the ceiling hook limitation right away.

 But beyond the ceiling hook issue, some of these swings are bulky.
-The best advice I have for most swings is to hang in on your clothes bar in the back of your closet.
+The best advice I have for most of them is to hang in on your clothes bar in the back of your closet.
 The only exception being the Screamer that comes with its own small carrying case.
 This is another reason the Screamer is very popular among users and partiers.

 It is a lot easier to do your research and get the right swing for you the first time around.
-Swings are not that cheap for most people so, get the best one for you and your budget.
+They are not that cheap for most people so, get the best one for you and your budget.